nyonson/raiju/README.md

 raiju nodes-by-distance -h
 ```

-*Global* flags (not subcommand flags) can also be set through environment variables or a configuration file.
+*Global* flags (not subcommand flags) can be set on the CLI, through environment variables, or with a configuration file.
 Flags overwrite environment variables which overwrite the configuration file values.

 Environment variables have a `RAIJU_` prefix appended to the flag name.
 For example, the global flag `host` can be set with the `RAIJU_HOST` environment variable.